Golf Course Review Writing 101

 Write about stuff like that.
 Be as descriptive as you can.
 Perhaps add a few tips for golfers new to the course.

 You don’t have to write a novel about your golf experience.
 Just give enough information to be helpful to the next golfer.
-Think of it this way, you want to help your fellow golfer.

 Any information would be helpful just keep the information relevant.